When and where we met

 Great.. what about IPAM?

 For IPAM we could have gone a lot of ways.
 But we did keep around a set of ms excel files for 15 years containing just that.
 Which is a big problem in itself.

 Don’t get me wrong.
 I like Excel.
 To store data and process them numerically.
 Which means using it for what it was originally meant for (it’s no Mathcad, no matter what anyone says, like these folks for example: Microsoft’s New Programming Language for Excel Now Turing Complete).
-I have even used it for a few years as a GUI for network automation with a combination of visual basic for applications (embedded VBA in ms office apps), DOS scripts and TCL-Expect, allowing even inexperienced employees to perform basic network troubleshooting, tailored to our company’s network, or gain a lot of time during operation procedures (like massive password changes alont with testing).
+I have even used it for a few years as a GUI for network automation with a combination of visual basic for applications (embedded VBA in ms office apps), DOS scripts and TCL-Expect, allowing even inexperienced employees to perform basic network troubleshooting, tailored to our company’s network, or gain a lot of time during operation procedures (like massive password changes with integrated testing).

 Even so, I can go 15 rounds against anybody about why using Excel, as a way to store data for automation, is a very bad idea.
 I sound like an aggressive sob there, I know..
 But just imagine thinking you have entered your data in there and went ahead and run your automation code without doing sufficient testing.
 Excel can throw your code out the window, before you know what happened.
 It’s all done to “help you” but when it happens, believe me, you will have plenty of feelings but gratitude will not be one of them.

 Let me give you a couple of examples and then let’s drop the whole thing: